meltano/meltano/docs/src/docs/transforms.md

 After the Extract and Load steps are successfully completed and data have been extracted from the GitLab API and loaded to a Postgres DB, the dbt transform runs.

 Meltano uses the convention that the transform has the same namespace as the extractor it is for.
-Transforms are automatically added the first time an elt operation that requires them runs, but they can also be discovered and added to a Meltano project manually:
+Transforms can be discovered and added to a Meltano project manually:

 ```
 (venv) $ meltano discover transforms